Fylipp/jlwcv/README.md

 - You MAY modify this product
 - You MAY use this product privately
 - You MUST include a copy of the license and copyright notice in your code
-- The creator of this product cannot be held liable for any damage caused by this product (it comes with no warranty) Please note this summary does not replace the license and may not be up-to-date.
+- The creator of this product CANNOT be held liable for any damage caused by this product (it comes with no warranty) Please note this summary does NOT replace the license and may not be up-to-date.
 Please refer to the license file for the complete license.